 George Y. and Sue Birdsong

-George Y. and Sue Birdsong, the Birdsong family, and the Birdsong Corporation are business and philanthropic leaders in the Coastal Virginia region and beyond.
+George Y. and the late Sue Birdsong, the Birdsong family, and the Birdsong Corporation are recognized as business and philanthropic leaders in the Coastal Virginia region and beyond.

 George Birdsong is the CEO and General Counsel for the Birdsong Corporation, the largest peanut sheller in the U.S., based in Suffolk, Virginia.
 He earned a Bachelor of Arts from Washington and Lee University, a law degree from the University of Virginia, attended the University of Virginia for Basic Advancement Management, and practiced law with Godwin & Godwin Law Firm.